lupusruber/music_analytics/README.md

 The main transformation logic is contained within the Python scripts located in the `scripts` directory.
 Each script processes a different dimension or fact, such as:

-- `song_dim.py`: Processes song-related data.
-- `location_dim.py`: Processes location-related data.
+- `*_dim.py`: Processes data into a dim table.
-- `event_fact.py`: Processes facts related to events.
-- `session_fact.py`: Processes session-based data.
+- `*_fact.py`: Processes data into a fact table.

 The `dims.py` script acts as the orchestrator, creating data streams from the Kafka topics and calling the appropriate transformation function for each stream.

 ## Running the Pipeline

+- `*configs.py`: Handles the configuration logic to connect to the Kafka clusters, the Dataproc Spark cluster, the BigQuery Warehouse etc.

 Once everything is set up, the data processing pipeline will automatically start consuming events from Kafka and applying the necessary transformations to store them in BigQuery.
 Each transformation is designed to run indefinitely (i.e., `awaitTermination`), processing incoming events in real-time.

-You can stop the process by interrupting the script execution with `Ctrl + C`.
+You can stop the process by interrupting the script execution with `Ctrl + C` or terminate the Airflow job.

 ## Notes